- WHAT HAPPENS WHEN I GET HURT BY A CARELESS DRIVER?

-There are many medical providers who will provide quality medical care without requiring payment up front.
+There are many medical providers who will provide quality medical care without requiring payment upfront.
 This is becoming more and more common.
-I can’t count the number of times clients have gone to the doctor they have had for many years to hear, “We won’t see you if there is a chance it will involve a lawsuit.”
+We can’t count the number of times clients have gone to a doctor they’ve had for many years only to hear, “We won’t see you if there is a chance it will involve a lawsuit.”

 We will help with your property damage any way we can.

-We will recover your lost wages but it will be part of the global settlement of all damages in the case.
-In addition to your past lost wages we often sue and recover for future lost wages and diminished earning capacity.
+We will recover your lost wages, but it will be part of the global settlement of all damages in the case.
+In addition to your past lost wages, we often sue and recover for future lost wages and diminished earning capacity.

 Drivers must exercise the highest degree of care.
-Drivers must keep a careful lookout, keep a safe distance, obey the traffic laws and ordinances and otherwise drive cautiously.
+Drivers must keep a careful lookout, keep a safe distance, obey the traffic laws and ordinances, and otherwise drive cautiously.
 Many negligent drivers act as if they are the only ones on the road.
-While we call it an “accident” it is often the Defendant’s selfish choices that cause car wrecks.
+While we call it an “accident,” it is often the defendant’s selfish choices that cause car wrecks.

 What if the defendant doesn’t have insurance?
 Then what?
-Most drivers don’t know that with every insurance policy purchased in Missouri there is mandatory Uninsured Motorist Coverage.
+Most drivers don’t know that with every insurance policy purchased in Missouri, there is mandatory Uninsured Motorist Coverage.
 That is, even where the other driver did not have insurance you have insurance to cover your injuries.
 You have a right to make a claim and collect for injuries.

 These uninsured motorist claims should not affect your rates or get you cancelled where the collision or car wreck is not your fault.